FAQs For Reporting Parties/Complainants

 - Cerritos College employees cannot offer confidentially expect for medical professionals, mental health providers, and the victim advocate, while acting in those roles.

-- If you want to engage in the formal sexual harassment resolution process as outline
+- If you want to engage in the formal sexual harassment resolution process as outlined

 - If you are not interested in a formal resolution process and/or only want to supportive measures, you do not need to provide the Respondent’s identifying information.